General ESG Approach

 ESG factors are evaluated throughout the investment lifecycle, starting at the acquisition of an asset.
 When acquiring an asset, our standard due diligence checklist includes analysis and review of a broad spectrum of ESG issues include but are not limited to:

-Owned assets in our Article 8 managed funds will participate in Carbon Action Planning which helps to evaluate and accelerate progress towards the net zero targets.
+Owned assets in our Article 8 managed funds will have a decarbonization strategy which helps to evaluate and accelerate progress towards the net zero targets.
 This includes an analysis of each asset’s sources and uses of emissions, documents efficiency projects already completed, and identifies emissions reduction projects to be completed.
-One of our Article 8 managed funds has already developed Carbon Action Plans for assets in the fund, and continued application to other strategies is anticipated in the coming years.

 Information on the strategy for alignment with long-term biodiversity goals